thusharabandara/Geo-Area-Calculator-and-Map-Creation-Tool/readme.md

 ## The objective of the creating Tool
 *	To create the area Map with calculate perimeter for GIS users.
 *	This tool will be implement the advantages for advanced GIS analysis.
+*	This tool will help to surveyors for calculate the land measurements.

 ## Tool will be solve the Problem of...
 *	Calculate the Shoelace Algorithm with any polygon using the coordinates (point file).